yongxinlyu/yongxinlyu.github.io/_posts/2026-01-06-topic-modelling-I.md

 At the time, though, I was sceptical.
 I felt that NLP and LLMs were surrounded by hype, and I couldn’t see an immediate or practical use for them in my own research workflow.
 I tended to associate NLP almost exclusively with **text generation**, which wasn’t something I thought I needed.

 That perspective has changed.

-In this post, I want to document my learning journey into **NLP** as a beginner: what motivated me to explore NLP more seriously, how I built a clearer mental model of this field over the past three months, and the results of my first NLP project—topic modelling of ARC Discovery Projects.
+In this series of 3 posts, I want to share my learning journey into **NLP** as a beginner.
+In this post (part 1), I will share what motivated me to explore NLP more seriesly and how I build a clearer mental model of this field over the past three months.
+In the next two parts, I will share the result of my first NLP project-topic modelling of ARC Discovery Projects.

 ---